OscPop/langchain-experiments/README.md

 ### Virtual environment
 Creating a virtual environment can be done by typing `python -m venv {YOUR_VIRTUAL_ENVIRONMENT_NAME}`.
 To activate the virtual environment you need to type `YOUR_VIRTUAL_ENVIRONMENT_NAME/Scripts/Activate` if on Windows or `YOUR_VIRTUAL_ENVIRONMENT_NAME/bin/activate` if on mac.
 You might need to type `source YOUR_VIRTUAL_ENVIRONMENT_NAME/bin/activate` to get it to work.
 <br>
 When you have activated your virtual environment you will need to install the necessary libraries.
-The easiest way to do this is to type `python -m pip install requirements.txt`.
+The easiest way to do this is to type `python -m pip install -r requirements.txt`.